jordanpemberton/ataribreakoutml/README.md

 - Activate your Python virtual environment if using.

 - To begin training, call `mlagents-learn` from your terminal:
-- NVIDIA:

-`$ mlagents-learn ./Assets/config/PlayGame.yaml --run-id=Test1 [--force --time-scale 1]`

-- AMD:

 `$ mlagents-learn ./Assets/config/PlayGame.yaml --run-id=Test1 --force --time-scale 1`

-(The time-scale flag sets the training speed.
-Use the force flag if re-using a run-id.)
+The time-scale flag sets the training speed.
+Training speed might impact the game physics.
+The force flag is required if re-using /over-writing a run-id.

 - In the Unity Editor, click play to start the game.
 If starting from the StartUp screen, hit the 'start' button.